rtaibah/vim-tmux-navigator/README.md

 tmux -V # should return 'tmux 1.8'
 ```

+### If you are using tmux-resurrect

+Kill all windows and panes and start over.

 ### Switching out of Vim Is Slow

 If you find that navigation within Vim (from split to split) is fine, but Vim